Complete FAFSA and contact Financial Aid

 If you feel you have adequate health insurance and do not wish to be enrolled in the college insurance plan, you must complete the waiver request that can be found on the Insurance page of the Student Health Center website.

 If you do not submit this waiver request, you will be enrolled in the college-endorsed health insurance plan, and billed for the annual fee.
-Important: The waiver request must be completed by July 1.
+Important: The waiver request is typically due around July 1.

 If you have any questions, please contact the [[student.insurance, Student Insurance Coordinator]] at the Student Health Center, (757) 221-2978.